Marcel Desjardins: Ottawa Redblacks

 Desjardins received his second opportunity to assemble a CFL team as he was named the general manager for the expansion Ottawa Redblacks on January 30, 2013.
 After a dismal 2–16 inaugural season, Desjardins quickly assembled a competitive team as the Redblacks finished with a 12–6 record in 2015 and an appearance in the 103rd Grey Cup.
 In just their third season of existence, Desjardins' Redblacks won the first Grey Cup in forty years for an Ottawa CFL team as they defeated the Calgary Stampeders in the 104th Grey Cup game.
 The team remained competitive as they returned to the Grey Cup in 2018, but the Redblacks lost the game to the Stampeders.

 The team experienced a substantial decline in 2019 as Desjardins chose not to re-sign certain players while others departed as they were looking to cash in on the success they had while in Ottawa.
 Trevor Harris, Greg Ellingson, William Powell, and SirVincent Rogers.
 The team also lost their offensive coordinator, Jaime Elizondo, to the XFL after he was not permitted to interview for a vacant CFL head coaching position.
 The team finished with a 3–15 record and the team's head coach, Rick Campbell, resigned due to a strained relationship with Desjardins.

-Desjardins hired Paul LaPolice to be the Redblacks' new head coach and then traded the first overall draft pick in the 2020 CFL Draft for quarterback, Nick Arbuckle.
+Desjardins hired Paul LaPolice to be the Redblacks' new head coach and then traded the first overall draft pick in the 2020 CFL draft for quarterback, Nick Arbuckle.
 However, after being unable to comes to terms on a restructured contract with Arbuckle following a cancelled 2020 CFL season, Desjardins signed Matt Nichols and released Arbuckle.

 Desjardins oversaw a Redblacks team that further went into decline in 2021.
 After starting the year with a 2-9 record and a record of 5-22 overall following their appearance in the 106th Grey Cup, Desjardins was relieved of his duties as general manager on October 25, 2021.

+Montreal Alouettes (III)

+On January 11, 2024, it was announced that Desjardins had returned to the Montreal Alouettes to serve as the team's assistant to the general manager and player personnel.